coodyme/docker/README.md

     driver: bridge
 ```

-> By defining the default network, all services in the Compose file will use this network unless explicitly assigned to another one.
+> By defining the default network, all services in the  `docker-compose.yml` file will use this network unless explicitly assigned to another one.

 ## Time Zone and PUID/PGID